About

 Personal

 A five-time marathon finisher, Jonathan enjoys exercising, reading, and coaching youth sports.
-Currently, he is on the board of directors of Lifespan Services, which illuminates the abilities of children and adults with disabilities by providing education, employment, and enrichment opportunities to live, work, and play in their communities throughout their lifetimes.
+He previously served on the board of directors of Lifespan Services, which illuminates the abilities of children and adults with disabilities by providing education, employment, and enrichment opportunities to live, work, and play in their communities throughout their lifetimes.
 He is a former chairman of the board of directors of the Children’s Scholarship Fund of Charlotte, which provided scholarships to low-income families in Mecklenburg County for children in grades K-8 to attend independent schools.
 He also served as a member of the board of directors of the Mecklenburg County Bar.
 Jonathan is married to Kimberly Hollar-Vogel, and together they have four children.
-Two of the children attend high school – one at a public school and the other at an independent school.
-The older two children attend or attended public universities.
+All four children attend or attended public universities.